Estimated reading time: 8 minutes

 And the statute creates crimes for a person using a “dangerous weapon” who:

-• possess in certain state buildings, including courthouses, with some exceptions;
+- possess in certain state buildings including courthouses, with some exceptions;

-• recklessly furnishes a dangerous weapon in conscious disregard of a known substantial risk it will be possessed in furtherance of a felony crime of violence.
-If proven, these acts can lead to serious weapon charges against an individual.
+- recklessly furnishes a dangerous weapon in conscious disregard of a known substantial risk it will be possessed in furtherance of a felony crime of violence.

-More on “reckless” vs “negligence:”
+More on “reckless” vs. simple “negligence:”

 Negligent Storage of Firearm + Child Access